cksapp/Datto-PowerShellWrapper/docs/site/Internal/ConvertTo-DattoQueryString.md

 from a function which are later used to make the full resource uri for an API call

-This is an internal helper function the ties in directly with the Invoke-DattoRequest & any public functions that define parameters
+This is an internal helper function that ties in directly with the Invoke-DattoRequest & any public functions that define parameters

 ## EXAMPLES